omaramin-2000/HA_universal_remote/README.md

               return out;
     - service: learn
       then:
-        - remote_receiver.start:
-            timeout: 10s
+        # Optionally, you can add actions here if needed when learning starts
+        - logger.log: "Learning mode started"
 ```

 - **Sending:**
   The `send` service expects a comma-separated string of raw timings (as learned or provided by your integration).
 - **Learning:**
-  The `learn` service starts the receiver and will report the next IR/RF code it receives.
+  The `learn` service can be used to trigger an indicator (like an LED) or any other action you want when learning mode is started from Home Assistant.
+  **Note:** ESPHome automatically dumps received IR/RF codes to the logs when `dump: all` is set.
+You can view these codes in the ESPHome logs and use them in Home Assistant.

-> Adjust the `pin` numbers to match your hardware.
+> Adjust the `pin` numbers and actions to match your hardware.
 > For advanced protocol support, see the [ESPHome Remote Transmitter docs](https://esphome.io/components/remote_transmitter.html).

 ---